Tracking API¶

 - Universal Product Code (UPC)

 Customer A implements the Personalization server and decides to use the SKU as item identifiers and recommendable items.
 End users who browse through the shop probably get recommendations of the same item that is currently displayed but in a different size and/or color, a so-called "variant".
-The Personalization server does not recognize relations between items, therefore, every single SKU is used to calculate similarities between them.
+The Personalization server doesn't recognize relations between items, therefore, every single SKU is used to calculate similarities between them.
 In the case of bestsellers, this could lead to the appearance of a shirt in size L on position 2 and the same shirt in size M on position 4.

 If the size of an item or the color is selectable on a detail page of an item, you may prefer to use the UPC.
 If recommendations of the same item in different sizes or colors are desired, you should use the SKU as item identifiers.

-Remember to use the same identifier in all interactions between your website and the Personalization server, for example, when a user buys an item, clicks a recommendation or displays a product page.
+Remember to use the same identifier in all interactions between your website and the Personalization server, for example, when a user buys an item, clicks a recommendation, or displays a product page.

 Request parameter categorypath¶